ahmeterdem1/Vector/README.md

 Argument checking bug fix.
 Error was fatal for related functions.

+### 2.7.2

+Bug fix on trigonometric functions.
+If resolution was even-odd, cos-sin would result in Python built-in complex numbers.

 ## Vectorgebra.Vector

 Includes basic and some sophisticated operations on vectors.